|

 Skull Bequest

-After André's death, Terry and Eve Harrision went to André's
+After André's death, Terry and Eve Harrison went to André's

-on October 10, 1979.
-It seemed a standard document, except for the end
+written on October 10, 1979.
+It seemed a standard document, except for

 13. I